three pieces of avocado sitting on top of a table

 LIFESTYLE ADJUSTMENTS:

-→ Wearing Appropriate Clothing: Wear lightweight, breathable clothing in hotter temperatures, and try to cover exposed skin when in windy weather - especially the back of the neck and throat.
+Wearing Appropriate Clothing: Wear lightweight, breathable clothing in hotter temperatures, and try to cover exposed skin when in windy weather - especially the back of the neck and throat, which are more vulnerable areas when exposed to the elements.

 DIET + NUTRITION